mjhmilla/EodHistoricalDataToolkit/README.md

     ./fetchExchanges.sh

-3. Fetch the list of exchange tickers from the Stuttgart stock exchange
+3. Fetch the list of exchange tickers from the Stuttgart stock exchange, where STU is the abbreviation used by EOD for the exchange.

     ./fetchExchangeTickers.sh STU